 - Delegates wouldn't be under state control because the Delegates wouldn't be performing a state function.
 The convention would be a federal convention called by Congress to perform the federal function of addressing a federal constitution. - As Sovereign Representatives of The People, Delegates would have sovereign immunity for what they do at a convention.
 Art.
-I, § 6, cl.1 of the US Constitution, and state constitutions recognize that legislators, which are merely "creatures" of their Constitutions, have immunity.
+I, § 6, cl.1 of the US Constitution, along with various state constitutions recognize that legislators have immunity.
 Pg.
 37 of the CRS Report shows that Delegates to an Article V convention will have immunity. - James Madison's Journal of the Federal Convention of 1787 shows that on May 29, 1787, the Delegates voted to make the proceedings secret.
 If Delegates today decide to meet in secret or vote by secret ballot, the states would never know who did what.
 The American Legislative Exchange Council (ALEC) writes model Art.
 V convention legislation and is experienced at holding secret meetings with state legislators from which the Press is barred by armed guards. - Delegates, as Sovereign Representatives of the People, are not answerable to state legislatures (which are "mere creatures" of the state constitutions) or to Congress (which is a "mere creature" of the federal Constitution).
 The Delegates have the power to eliminate the federal and state governments and that is precisely what the proposed Constitution for the Newstates of America does.
 The Newstates Constitution is ratified by a national referendum at Art.
+XII, §1.

-XII, §1. - 3.
-COSP says its legislation doesn't ask Congress to call a "constitutional convention," but rather, a "convention of states" which falsely implies it is controlled by the states.
-COSP has fooled some legislators into believing they can be against a "constitutional convention" (where our existing Constitution can be replaced); and yet support an "Article V convention" which COSP markets as a "convention of states."
-COSP made up its own definition for "Article V convention" as a "convention of states" which is controlled by state legislators!
-But there's no such thing in the Constitution! - 4.
-The Constitution we have delegates only a few powers to the fed. gov't.
+3. COSP says it doesn't ask Congress to call a "constitutional convention," but rather, a "convention of states" which falsely implies it is controlled by the states.
+COSP has fooled some legislators into believing they can be against a "constitutional convention" (where our existing Constitution can be replaced); and yet support an "Article V convention" which COSP has redefined as a "convention of states" controlled by state legislators!
+But there's no such thing in the Constitution!
+COSP made it up!

+4. The Constitution we have delegates only a few powers to the fed. gov't.
 But for 100 years, everyone has ignored the existing limitations.
-We can't fix federal usurpations of non-delegated powers with Amendments, because Amendments can't take away powers the Constitution doesn't grant! - 5.
-The convention lobby has another agenda which can be implemented only at an Article V convention.3
+We can't fix federal usurpations of non-delegated powers with Amendments, because Amendments can't take away powers the Constitution doesn't grant!

+5. The convention lobby has another agenda which can be implemented only at an Article V convention.3